sumin-Ma/GALAMOST/docs/forcefield-coulomb.rst

    .. py:function:: setParams(float kappa)

-      specifies the force parameters for all particle types with kappa.
+      specifies the force parameters for all pairs of particle types with kappa.

    Example::